 We retrospectively analyzed the IUI-D cycle performed in the reproductive medicine center of Northwest Women’s And Children’s Hospital, China, from January 2014 to December 2016.
 The data were collected from the medical records of couples.
 The study protocol was approved by the Ethics Committee for the Clinical Application of Human Assisted Reproductive Technology of Northwest Women’s and Children’s Hospital.
-All methods were performed in accordance with the Measures for the Administration of Human Assisted Reproductive Technology.

 In our center, IUI-D is performed for male factor infertility (azoospermia or severe oligospermia).
 Before treatment, all women underwent a detailed history and physical examination.
 All women had a salpingography to confirm at least single tubal patency.
 Both the natural cycle and stimulated cycle were included.
 The recorded parameters were mainly related to the woman, including age, duration of infertility, pregnancy history, number of attempts, tubal patency, Cos protocol, endometrium thickness and types, number and diameter of mature follicles on the day of insemination, I-O interval and donor semen quality.

 IUI-D Procedure and I-O Interval Evaluation